-The stones give good results in cases of leucorrhoea, menorrhagia and habitual abortion.
+The seeds give good results in cases of leucorrhoea, menorrhagia, and habitual abortion.
 A general physician of Gujarat claimed that he tried the herb on 25 women.
 20 women conceived after 23 months.
 One woman, who was suffering from habitual abortion or stillborn baby, was also treated successfully.

 - Manufacturer: Patanjali Divya Putrajeevak Beej

 - Type of medicine: Classical Medicine